 - Destination branding may be detached from reality, in an effort to push to numbers.

 One trend mentioned in previous interviews is a stronger focus on the social component of sustainability, especially gender equality and community well-being.
-To your mind, how can tourism act as positive force in those areas, for instance in Africa?
+To your mind, how can tourism act as a positive force in those areas, for instance in Africa?

 In Africa, tourism is dependent on attractions that are found in rural areas.
 This is particularly true for countries in Eastern and Southern Africa that depend on wildlife and beach tourism.

 Women form a large percentage of rural populations in Africa.
-They also form the highest percentage of unskilled labor, apart from being oppressed by cultural practices that perceive them as being of lesser value than men.
+They also form the highest percentage of unskilled labour, apart from being oppressed by cultural practices that perceive them as being of lesser value than men.

 Tourism relies heavily on human resource and other industries to deliver its services.
 Because of this, the sector has been recognized to have great potential of generating employment opportunities, both directly and indirectly, and for both skilled and unskilled labour.

 If tourism is truly sustainable, it will empower the women to join the tourism supply chain, to reduce gender parity in as far as income is concerned.
-It will employ women, both skilled and unskilled, by creating flexible environment for women to work, learn, and grow.
+It will employ women, both skilled and unskilled, by creating a flexible environment for women to work, learn, and grow.

 On the same note, sustainable tourism promotes community well-being.
-As a rural based sector in Africa, tourism has the greatest opportunity to improve community well-being through employment, trade partnerships with community, joint ventures, leadership mentorship to improve resource management and benefit sharing models.
+As a rural-based sector in Africa, tourism has the greatest opportunity to improve community well-being through employment, trade partnerships with community, joint ventures, leadership mentorship to improve resource management and benefit-sharing models.

-Indeed, indicators used for measuring social performance in sustainable tourism include gender equity, and contribution to community well-being.
+Indeed, indicators used for measuring social performance in sustainable tourism include gender equity and contribution to community well-being.
 Leading sustainable tourism operators in East & Southern Africa have demonstrated that gender equality and community well-being is feasible through sustainable tourism.
 The Ratio of women in tourism management positions is rising, and examples of high impact social development projects are increasing.